 There have been several interesting efforts to categorize a "spectrum" of participation levels and to develop matrices that can be helpful in considering which type of participation technique is best fitted for specific participation needs and specific situations.
 Probably the first and still one of the best frameworks is the IAP2's Public Participation Toolbox prepared by the International Association for Public Participation.
 The National Coalition for Dialogue and Deliberation built on this framework to develop its Engagement Streams spectrum and tools matrices with increased emphasis on techniques involving higher levels of engagement.
 Finally, a draft Portland (OR) Public Involvement Tool Kit (Public Participation Spectrum, and Public Involvement Tools by Category) is a useful local government-developed aid for choosing the right tool for the right participation need.

 The most effective community involvement programs use a combination of approaches to reach a wide cross section of the community.
-This Page highlights some of our favorite ideas for getting the word out, for obtaining public feedback and for involving citizens in shaping the plans and programs that significantly affect their lives.

 Public Meeting Formats that Facilitate Public Participation